NanoCommons/tutorials/ACEnano manuals/ACEnano Knowledge Infrastructure Manual.md

 4.2.*Contacts* area contains text fields on *Name and email of contact person for the protocols*.

 4.3.*Technique and Endpoints* area is different for each of the protocol types:
-- For **Sample Preparation Protocol**, it contains a list box with multiple techniques, allowing multiple selection at a time, by holding Ctrl
+4.3.1.For **Sample Preparation Protocol**, it contains a list box with multiple techniques, allowing multiple selection at a time, by holding Ctrl

-- For the **Measurement Protocol**, it contains a dropdown list on *Technique*, a list box *Endpoints*, allowing multiple selection at a time, by holding Ctrl and a dropdown list on *Phase*.
+4.3.2.For the **Measurement Protocol**, it contains a dropdown list on *Technique*, a list box *Endpoints*, allowing multiple selection at a time, by holding Ctrl and a dropdown list on *Phase*.

-5.By pressing the red bottom *Continue to next step* at the end of the first page, the protocol chestionare continues with pages specific for each protocol type.
+5.By pressing the red bottom *Continue to next step* at the end of the first page, the protocol chestionare continues with pages specific for each protocol type:

-6.1.For **Sample Preparation Protocol**, the second page embodies *Part 2: Steps*, containing the *Step* box and the dropdown list of *Actions*.
+5.1.For **Sample Preparation Protocol**, the second page embodies *Part 2: Steps*, containing the *Step* box and the dropdown list of *Actions*.
 Steps can be deleted by selecting the checkbox *Delete this step* and extended by pressing the *+Add another step* button.

-6.2.For the **Measurement Protocol**:
+5.2.For the **Measurement Protocol**:

-6.2.1.The second page embodies *Part 2: Equipment*:
+5.2.1.The second page embodies *Part 2: Equipment*:
 - *Equipment* area,  with:  *Name*, *Model*, *Instrument type*, *Limit of detection upper*, *Limit of detection lower*, *Limit of       detection unit*, *Instrument settings and parameters* fields;
 - *Possible datasets*area, with: *Axe*, *Units*  fields
 - *Measurement quality parameters* area, with: *Parameter*, *Common setting* and  *Units* fields.